-Contract negotiating and reviewing can take a lot of time for the legal department.
-All parties involved have expectations and needs, and it can be challenging to reach an agreement that everyone is happy with.
-Compromises will have to happen so relationships can move forward.
-The right practices, however, can make workflows move easier so that contracts aren’t getting stuck along the way.
+Contract negotiating and reviewing can take a lot of time for legal departments.
+All parties involved have expectations and needs, and it can be challenging to reach an agreement that makes everyone happy.
+The right practices, however, can make contract workflows move faster so that deals don’t get stuck along the way.

-It’s called redlining because, with traditional paper contracts, a law firm would often use red ink to markup documents with edits and suggestions.
-Sometimes blue or another color would help to distinguish the edits from the original text.
+The practice is called redlining because, with traditional paper contracts, a law firm would often use red ink to markup documents with edits and suggestions, similar to how your teacher graded papers using a red pen.

-Now, contract management software tools have features that track any changes made to a contract digitally.
-This helps organizations and legal counsels avoid longer wait times associated with sending physical documents back and forth or locating the latest version of the agreement.
+Today, contract management software tools have features that digitally track any changes made.
+This helps organizations and in-house counsel avoid longer wait times associated with sending physical documents back and forth or locating the latest version of the agreement.

 Incorporating best practices helps you improve the contract redlining process, which, in turn, can improve vendor or customer relationships and productivity.
 These best practices are great places to start when you’re learning how to redline a contract and create your contract process.

-It may be tempting to approach redlining with one goal in mind: to get the final document prepared as fast as possible.
-The business relationship at hand can’t begin until the entire process is over and the contract has been fully executed, so you want the negotiation process to move quickly.
+It may be tempting to approach redlining with one goal in mind: to prepare the final document as fast as possible.
+The business relationship at hand can’t begin until the entire process is over and the contract has been fully executed, so you want the negotiations to move quickly.

-It’s important to closely review contracts for any compliance issues.
-This is why it’s helpful to loop in legal counsel early on, if necessary.
+It’s important to closely review contracts for any compliance issues, which is why it’s helpful to be looped in early on.
 You have to be sure that anything and everything in the contract is both realistic for your company and that you’ll be able to comply with the terms.

 Sometimes a compliance issue may not be clear right away.
 If you can’t confirm terms that are related to another department, bring in the team to redline the contract or provide feedback.
-For example, you may need to check with the accounting team about invoicing expectations to ensure that they will be able to comply before you agree to it in the contract.
+For example, you may need to check with the accounting team about invoicing expectations to make sure they’ll be able to comply before you agree to it in the contract.

 Contract redlining software helps you address these issues.
 All versions are maintained and categorized, so there are never version confusion issues.
 Plus, it’s easy to accept or reject redlines, manage insertions and deletions, and make comments.
 You can conduct side-by-side document comparisons to get a better overall view of any changes.

-Contract management software helps you manage and improve how to review a contract, streamlining workflows and opening the door to faster and easier processes.
-The right software solution (like Lexion) will include features like:
+Contract lifecycle management (CLM) software helps you manage and improve contract reviews, streamlining workflows and opening the door to faster and easier processes.
+The right CLM solution (like Lexion) will include features like:

 - A dashboard that summarizes contract stages and data